Water Based Nail Polish

 Honeybee Gardens Nail Polish

 For those who are looking for a solvent-free and safe nail polish alternative, Honeybee Gardens is another great solution for you.
-Like the Piggy Paint, Honeybee Gardens doesn’t make use of harmful chemicals and irritating fumes.
+Like Piggy Paint, Honeybee Gardens doesn’t make use of harmful chemicals and irritating fumes.
 Its ingredients are water, acrylates, and non-ionic soaps, and may contain iron oxide, mica, titanium dioxide, and ultramarine blue.

 It comes in many different colors, which look great.
 But again, durability will largely depend on how you apply this nail polish.